yathit/yathit-inboxcrm-help/_posts/2000-02-01-saving-inbound-message-to-sugarcrm.md

 {% include screenshot.html file="upload-attachment.gif" %}

 If an attachment is already uploaded to SugarCRM, SugarCRM icon, {{ "sugarcrm-bw" | svg_icon }}, will be shown instead of upload button.
-Click SugarCRM icon to bring up detail information on sidebar panel.
-You can visit to SugarCRM upload page from there.
+Click SugarCRM icon to bring up detail information on the sidebar panel.
+You can also visit to record detail page in SugarCRM.